xrdt/xrdt.github.io/_posts/2020-01-02-important-skills.md

 6. Firing / [Hiring people](https://nav.al/build-a-team-that-ships) (Hire people
 that get things done).
-7. All it takes to do BHA (big hairy audacious things) is willpower and curiosity.
+7. All it takes to do BHA (big hairy audacious things) is willpower and curiosity ( and optimism, but curiosity implies that ).
 The rest is luck.
  * Everything gets done because one person was antsy enough and had enough balls to push through all the barriers to get something done.
 8. Negotiation.
 How to think like a gangster.